caadxyz/qtOcctViewer/README.md

 # basicOccWidget
-Basic qt5 opencascade widget without using plataform specific WNT_Window or Xw_Window
+Basic qt5 opencascade widget using Xw_Window

-This example show how to render a basic 3D View using opencascade and qt, without a specific Window manager, to work propertly with
-Qt5.

-This example is based on qt examples of occt git repository (http://git.dev.opencascade.org/gitweb/?p=occt.git;a=summary)

 # To compile